Between Lake and Peaks

 Last but not least, the easy accessibility and warm hospitality make it easy to feel immediately welcome here.

-What makes Zell am See especially appealing is its accessibility and warm hospitality – visitors feel at home here from the very first moment.
-Whether you’re planning an active holiday, a romantic getaway, or simply want to soak up authentic Alpine lifestyle, Zell am See is a place you’ll want to return to again and again.
-Once you’ve been, you’ll understand why it’s considered one of Austria’s most beautiful destinations.
+Whether you are planning an active vacation, looking for a romantic getaway or simply want to enjoy the Alpine way of life – Zell am See is a destination you will want to return to again and again.
+Once you’ve been here, you’ll understand why this place is one of the most beautiful destinations in Austria.